Govt’s first year performance report: Foundation of stability laid, says Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-While highlighting first year performance report of PTI government she assured that the journey from today to 2020 will be journey of construction of Pakistan.
+While highlighting the first year performance report of PTI government, she assured that the journey from today to 2020 will be the journey of construction of Pakistan.
 The special assistant said the government in a short period of one year corrected the course through strong foundations, hard work and honesty.

+The government of the Pakistan Tehreek-e-Insaf (PTI) released its first year’s performance report, consisting of 82 pages, showcasing what it called its achievements.
+Dr Firdous Ashiq Awan released the report here at a special ceremony, attended by some of prime minister’s cabinet members.
+She emphasised that the government believed in complete freedom of press and right to freedom of expression and speech.

 Dr Awan emphasised that Prime Minister Imran Khan had never tried to curb the media at any level or at any forum, whether at the party level or government level.
 She said that the government with hard work and dedication introduced policies in the right direction and the fruits of the same would bring about prosperity and progress of the masses.
 She emphasised that in the Naya Pakistan, not the ruling of elite, but public interests would be safeguarded.

-According to the report, since the inception of the PTI government, as many as 52 meetings of the federal cabinet were held and in all 960 decisions taken, out of which, 784 (82) were implemented.
+According to the report, since the inception of the PTI government, as many as 52 meetings of the federal cabinet were held and in all 960 decisions taken, out of which 784 (82pc) were implemented.
 Likewise, a total of 42 meetings of the Economic Coordination Committee of the cabinet were also held.

 About the Ministry of Defence, it says that Pakistan had successfully turned the tide against terrorism and there was no presence of any terrorist organisation in the country.
 The armed forces of Pakistan while being in the forefront fought back against the vexing threat of terrorism under an adaptive campaign plan.